An SQL text by Erland

 In this article I discuss table-valued parameters and particularly the restriction that they have to be read-only.
 I argue that this makes this feature considerably less useful than it could be, and that in order to build scalable applications, it's essential to be able to pass read-write table parameters between stored procedures.
 Assuming that the read-only restriction is related to the communication with client API, I suggest that it would be acceptable that stored procedures with table parameters that are read-write cannot be called from client APIs.

-The ultimate purpose for this article is to whip up support for an item that I originally filed on Microsoft Connect, these days found on the Uservoice site for SQL Server.
-I urge you to go to https://feedback.azure.com/forums/908035-sql-server/suggestions/32894995-relax-restriction-that-table-parameters-must-be-re and cast your vote.
+The ultimate purpose for this article is to whip up support for an item that I originally filed on Microsoft Connect and still exists on the current feedback site as Relax restriction that table parameters must be readonly when SPs call each other.
+I urge you to click the link and cast your vote.

 When I first heard that SQL 2008 would have table parameters, I was very excited, because in the system I work with there are several places where we pass data between stored procedures, using some of the techniques discussed in my article How to Share Data Between Stored Procedures.
 While those methods work, they are not optimal, and all through the years I have felt that table-valued parameters is what we really need.